mjolewis/Algorithms/README.md

 # Usage and Limitations

-Each algorithm contains a main method that can be immediately used for testing.
+Each algorithm contains a corresponding test class that demonstrates algorithmic sufficiency.